INTRODUCTION

 THE IMPACT OF AN IMBALANCED GUT MICROBIOME

-When the balance of good and bad bacteria in your gut is disrupted—often due to poor diet, stress, or antibiotics—it weakens immunity.
-This condition, known as dysbiosis, can lead to increased inflammation, digestive issues and susceptibility to infections.
-Prioritising gut health through probiotics and a balanced diet is essential for restoring harmony and protecting your immune system.
+When the balance of good and bad bacteria in your gut is disturbed, often because of poor diet, stress or antibiotics, your immunity can suffer.
+This imbalance, called dysbiosis, may lead to higher levels of inflammation, digestive discomfort and greater vulnerability to infections.
+Focusing on gut health with probiotics and a healthy and balanced diet helps restore harmony in your digestive system, supporting stronger immunity and overall health and wellbeing.

 PROBIOTICS AND INFLAMMATION CONTROL